Remote Work and Mental Health: A Toolkit for Better Balance and Increased Productivity

 Provide positive feedback.
 Salary alone can’t take the place of recognition and appreciation for a job well done.
 “Some people work in environments where the best thing that can happen to them is nothing bad,” Maslach says.
 “There aren’t any disasters, but nothing good happens.”

-Pay and bonuses are meaningful incentives, but leaders should also be generous with praise and also be quick to express gratitude for great ideas, teamwork, and projects that make it across the finish line.
-Leaders should be mindful to reach out to remote workers with positive feedback, too, rather than just addressing those in the office.
-“It’s the recognition that people notice,” Maslach says.
+Pay and bonuses are meaningful incentives, but leaders should also be generous with praise and quick to express gratitude for great ideas, teamwork, and projects that make it across the finish line.
+People appreciate recognition, Maslach notes.

 Foster a healthy workplace community.
 Toxic behavior can occur even when teams work remotely.
 Bullying and unresolved conflicts cause stress and exhaustion that can deplete workers’ motivation and energy, Maslach says.